AlexDeMichieli/Social_Media/readme.md

 ## About The Project

-The Dev Connector is a small social media platform that allows developers create a profile, connect with other developers and write posts.
+The Dev Connector is a small social media platform that allows developers create a profile, connect with one another, write and like posts.

 ### Built With